 When incorporating exercises from the Private Gym program into your daily routine, waking up with an erection is no longer a thing of the past.
 In this post, we explore how to achieve and maintain "morning wood" for many mornings to come!

 Did you know that the penis is the only place in the body where high blood pressure is desirable and necessary for proper function?
 A hypertensive penis is an erect penis and a happy penis!
 Read this post to learn more!

 Prostate cancer surgery side effects can present as urinary incontinence, erectile dysfunction and in some cases, penile deformity.
 Find out how you can keep your prostate healthy with pelvic floor muscle exercises.
 In other words, Kegels for men.

 Let’s talk orgasms.
 Sure you know what one is, but do you know the key to making them more explosive?
 How about how to make them last longer?
 The answer is Kegels.
 Read this post to learn how pelvic floor exercises can improve the quality of your climax.

 Innovative yet controversial advancements in technology have been made to combat erectile dysfunction.
 Among them is a penile injection, shockwave therapy or a cast, for the penis.
 Then there’s non-invasive pelvic muscle exercises.
 Which one would you choose?

 Pelvic floor muscles are often neglected, particularly by men.
-These muscles are responsible for supporting overall sexual, urinary, and bowel health.
-This post details the importance of adding a pelvic floor muscle training program to your workout routine.
+These muscles support overall sexual, urinary, and bowel health.
+This post explains why you should add a PFM training program to your workout routine.